Permify/permify/docs/documentation/docs/installation/container.md

 title: "Docker Container"
 ---

-# Container With Configurations
+# Deploy using Docker

-This section shows how to run Permify Service from a container with configurations.
+This section shows how to run Permify Service from a docker container.
 You can run Permify service from a container with following steps.

 ### Run following line on Terminal